podefr/observe-plus/README.md

 Observe+ is a library based on [Object.observe/Array.observe](http://wiki.ecmascript.org/doku.php?id=harmony:observe) that adds the following features:

-- fine-grained observe on individual properties/index/event types
+- [x] fine-grained observe on individual properties/index/event types
+- [x] observe nested objects and arrays
-- pause/resume to do bach updates on the model before publishing all the events
+- [x] pause/resume to do batch updates on the data structure before publishing all the events
-- observe once to remove the event listener after an event has fired
+- [x] observe once to remove the event listener after an event has fired
-- disposable pattern for removing listeners
+- [x] disposable pattern for removing listeners

 ## What is Object.observe?